Add Some Vitality to Your Cats' Life

 The Results Were Immediate

-Within just a few days, I noticed a change — especially in my four-year-old male cat.
+Within just a few days, I noticed a change — especially in my young adult cat.

 He started: